Fredericksburg Line

-The Fredericksburg Line is a commuter rail line operated by Virginia Railway Express between Washington, D.C. and Fredericksburg, VA.
+The Fredericksburg Line is a commuter rail service operated by Virginia Railway Express between Washington, D.C., and Olive, Virginia.
 Virginia Railway Express operates 8 weekday trains, and Amtrak trains serve a few of the stations on the line.
 Trackage is owned by CSX as part of their RF&P Subdivision.

+The line's trains get around 7,759 boardings per weekday in April 2025.

 History

 RF&P

 What is today the Fredericksburg Line was originally part of the Richmond, Fredericksburg & Potomac Railroad (or RF&P), a connector railroad between the Pennsylvania and Baltimore and Ohio Railroads in Washington, D.C., and the Seaboard Air Line and Atlantic Coast Line Railroads in Richmond.
 In 1991 CSX absorbed the RF&P and the line is now their RF&P Subdivision.

 Virginia Railway Express

-In 1992 Virginia Railway Express (or VRE) was formed to serve the former RF&P between Washington's Union Station and Fredericksburg, VA as well as stations between Washington and Manassas, VA on Norfolk Southern's Piedmont Division.
+In 1992 Virginia Railway Express (or VRE) was formed to serve the former RF&P between Washington's Union Station and Fredericksburg, Virginia as well as stations between Washington and Manassas, Virginia on Norfolk Southern's Piedmont Division.
 In 2015, the route was extended to Spotsylvania.